-Our lab has previously shown that proteins with multivalent, interacting subunits/motifs can polymerize and phase separate in vitro and in cells.
-This has been demonstrated in the context of several systems: SH3-PRM, Nephrin/Nck/N-WASP, and SUMO-SIM.
-I am studying the behavior of both phase separation and the partitioning of markers into these phase-separated, liquid-like droplets in order to elucidate how both behaviors change as a function of relative valency of the polymerizing species (i.e. the ratio/difference of one binding motif, such as SUMO, to the other binding motif, in this case SIM).
+First, I am working to understand how phase separation, and the partitioning of markers into phase-separated liquid-like droplets, change as a function of relative valency of the polymerizing species (i.e. the ratio/difference of one binding motif, such as SUMO, to the other binding motif, in this case SIM).
 The goal is to determine how phase separation and partitioning can be affected by dynamic regulation of valency in vivo by modeling the valency combinations in vitro.
 Since cells can modulate SUMOylation in a highly dynamic manner, it is conceivable that partitioning of molecules into and out of a SUMO-SIM phase separated body could be rapidly controlled by changes in the SUMOylation machinery.
-This, in turn would allow rapid control of biochemical processes that occur within these bodies.
+This, in turn could allow rapid control of biochemical processes that occur within these bodies.